Gigaspaces/xap-docs/site/content/xap121adm/scripts.markdown

     com.j_spaces.core.container.embedded-services.mahalo.start-embedded-mahalo=true

-{{% tip %}}
+{{% note %}}
-GigaSpaces supports space monitoring and management using JMX - The Java Management Extensions.
+XAP supports space monitoring and management using JMX - The Java Management Extensions.
 For more details, refer to the [JMX Management](./space-jmx-management.html) section.
-{{% /tip %}}
+{{% /note %}}

 {{% note %}}
 When running `gs-instance`, the Jini Lookup Service runs implicitly.
 When having many Jini Lookup Services running across the network, the spaces and clients might be overloaded since they publish themselves into the Lookup Service, or are trying to get updates about newly registered services.